 12:00 - 1:00

 Network with OSL and CASS professionals and alumni currently working in the tech industry.
 This free-from discussion can answer any questions you have about doing DevOps as a career.
-In the past, we have had professionals from Mozilla, Linux Foundation, and Apache Software Foundation.
-This year's panel will be announced in the weeks leading up to the event.
+In the past, we have had professionals from Mozilla, Linux Foundation, Apache Software Foundation and Facebook.
+This year's panel will be announced in the days leading up to the event.